2017 – A to Z… W: Conversations with Mama… The Best of!

 I mentioned Whit’s Grill to Mama and… “ They had everything there, legal and illegal.
 I liked Whit and his wife.
 Sometimes his wife took me and Willie in the back room and showed us the sex stuff they sold.
 They had a big doll, the kind the truckers bought… she was called Judy.
 When I worked at the Holiday Inn as a bartender and overheard the men talking about looking for a woman, I’d tell them they could go get Judy at Whit’s – then I’d fall over on the bar laughing.”

-“In the Bible it says before the end of time the seasons will change – maybe that’s why the South is experiencing the difference in climate and weather.
+“In the Bible, it says before the end of time the seasons will change – maybe that’s why the South is experiencing the difference in climate and weather.
 At some point, it may be colder in the South than the North.”

 Mama told me tonight… “My daffodils are blooming and the narcissus, which are my favorites as they smell so good.
 If the weather keeps up I’m going to start working on my garden and get it ready so I can plant tomatoes when the weather is good.
 The apple and plum trees haven’t budded yet, but if they do, and we get a cold snap I’ll lose them.
 (I told mama that I can’t see my yard yet as it’s still covered with snow)

 Mama called me today, she was watching the bad weather in Texas and wanted to know if we were all right… LOL.
-I told her she was closer to Texas than us… “You could have went outside in your bathing suit today, it was beautiful just like summer.
+I told her she was closer to Texas than us… “You could have gone outside in your bathing suit here today, it was beautiful just like summer.
 I remember when I liked to sunbathe in my birthday suit when I was about 16 or 17.
 I’d go out in daddy’s wheat field and beat a path down, then lay a quilt.
 No one could see me way out in the middle of the wheat field, but it used to make daddy so mad that he could eat ten-penny nails!”

 “I remember one day at our bus stop that I’ll never forget.
 Our stop was at Bryson’s farm – it was the farm right before ours, coming from Siloam.
 The bus used to pick me up at our farm, but during WWII, to conserve gas for the war, the bus stop was moved and everyone had to walk there.
 Patriotism was very important during WWI and WWII – not like today.”

 I mentioned Liza Askew today (grandmamma’s sister) and… “Yes that was Aunt Liza who married James Marchman, but we called him “Monk” – never knew why.
 Their son Sammie was in WWII.
 I remember sitting out on the back stoop with him while waiting to eat – the adults ate first.
-Sammie would sit there and say, “they’re going to eat all the chick, and were gonna get nothing but the scratchins; back then the kids had to wait on the stoop.”
+Sammie would sit there and say, “they’re going to eat all the chick, and we’re gonna get nothing but the scratchins; back then the kids had to wait on the stoop.”

 Just when you think you’ve heard all of mama’s stories, she comes out with something new.
 I don’t know what I said that jogged her memory, but….
 “There were young guys that learned to fly planes during WWII and flew out of a field just outside of town.
 I remember one buzzing close to daddy out in the field plowing one day… I was sitting on the front steps and he came down so close that he saw me and waved; daddy was shaking his fist at him as he was plowing in the field.”
 I wrote a blog post called “Just When I Thought I Knew it All.”